top of page

 User Research

-Interviews and testing shaped our specific design decisions on both sides of the service.
+Interviews and surveys shaped our specific design decisions on both sides of the service.

 Visual Design